bwilson1802/Learning-Terraform/README.md

 Build a peered network in 2 regions

 # Step 4
+peered network in 2 regions using variables to avoid hardcoding

+# Step 5
+buildin with count

+# Step 6
 Derek Morgan class deployment

-# Step 5
+# Step 7
 AWS build - Does not work, still learning

-# Step 6
+# Step 8
 BICEP- Does not work, still learning

 # Future goals!

-# Step 7
-Use variable to avoid hardcoding

-# Step 8
+# Step
 Multi provider deployment

-# Step 8
+# Step
 Google deployment

+# Step